HipsterBunny/bazinga/README.md

 # Bazinga Books

-A bookstore website to demonstrate our skills aquired in the CIS255 and CIS355 courses.
+A bookstore website to demonstrate our skills acquired in the CIS255 and CIS355 courses.